leavil/leavil/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
-I'm Arnau, a passionate engineer enthusiastic about technology, I am looking to join development teams in software engineering, robotics or computer vision, with a special focus on software or development, with a focus on artificial intelligence and Data Science.
-My experience with Python (Jupyter Lab) supports my ability to create and improve technological proposals.
-I am an enthusiastic researcher, always curious to learn how the latest technologies work and how they can be customized to optimize results.
-Willing to learn new technologies, I aspire to contribute to dynamic teams committed to innovation and the development of disruptive solutions.
+I'm Arnau, a passionate engineer enthusiastic about technology, I'm hoping to work in development teams that specialize in software engineering, robotics, or computer vision, with an emphasis on artificial intelligence and data science.
+My knowledge of Python and Jupyter Lab helps me to develop and enhance technical ideas.
+I have a strong interest in research and am constantly fascinated to find out how the newest technologies operate and may be tailored to get the best outcomes.
+I'm eager to pick up new skills and hope to be a valuable member of creative teams that are focused on creating game-changing solutions.

 ## About Me